islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

-You now have a task definition that tells Amazon ECS how to deploy your application container across the cluster.
+You now have a task definition that tells Amazon ECS **how to deploy your application container across the cluster**.

 ## Task 4.3: Creating the Application Load Balancer

 Next, you will create the Application Load Balancer that distributes incoming requests to the EC2 instances that run in the ECS cluster.
 This load balancer resides in the same VPC and uses the same security group as the ECS cluster.

-72. In the Amazon ECS console browser tab, choose Services, and then select Compute > EC2.
+72. In the Amazon ECS console browser tab, choose Services, and then select Compute > **EC2**.

 73. In the navigation pane, scroll down and select Load Balancers.

-74. Choose Create Load Balancer.
+74. Choose **Create Load Balancer**.

 The Select load balancer type page opens.

-In the Application Load Balancer card, choose Create.
+75. In the Application Load Balancer card, choose **Create**.

 The Application Load Balancer creation wizard opens.